ashutosh24th/addersubtractor_verilog_fpga/README.md

-verilog code for 4 bit adder
+verilog code for 4 bit adder subtractor

+.xdc file is the constraints file for basys3 FPGA board.